j3k2/react-ftux/README.md

 **react-ftux** is a component library that makes it easy to add a First-Time User Experience walkthrough to a React app

-A live demo showcasing most features is available at https://jksfo.gitlab.io/react-ftux.
-See `demo/src/index.jsx` for the demo implementation source.
+A live demo showcasing most features is available at https://j3k2.github.io/react-ftux/.
+See `docs/src/index.jsx` for the demo implementation source.
+Build demo with `npm run build:docs`.

 A simple example is also available at https://stackblitz.com/edit/react-ftux.